iamadarshkohale/Node.js-EB/readme.md

 ## Summary:

 A Node.js web app deployed using AWS Elastic Beanstalk, featuring auto-scaling, load balancing, and managed EC2 instances.
-The project demonstrates cloud-native deployment with minimal configuration using the EB CLI, and optionally integrates S3 for static files and RDS for databases.
+The project demonstrates cloud-native deployment with minimal configuration using the EB CLI, and optionally integrates S3 for static files and RDS for data storage.